• Skip to primary navigation

 The good

-The good is that breaking big projects into small, manageable chunks of functionality is a good thing, whatever you call the chunks.
+The good is that breaking big projects into small, manageable chunks of functionality is a good thing—whatever you call the chunks.

-And size matters.
-The smaller the user story, the easier it is to estimate, and the faster it is to implement.
+And size matters: the smaller the user story, the easier it is to estimate, and the faster it is to implement.

 The bad

-User stories turn into tasks, especially in big organizations where it takes more than one team to get something done.
+User stories turn into tasks, especially in large organizations where it takes more than one team to get something done.
 And people forget that a user story is supposed to be something valuable in itself.

-With user stories shrinking, projects go from dozens of user stories to hundreds, and those user stories become harder to prioritize and manage.
+With user stories shrinking, projects go from dozens of user stories to hundreds, and those stories become harder to prioritize and manage.

 Basically, complexity goes up and people get caught in the weeds—the opposite of what we wanted with user stories in the first place.